-To remain in good academic standing, a student must make timely progress toward degree completion and satisfactorily meet the following standards of scholarship established by University and campus Academic Senate regulations or Graduate Council rulings:
+To remain in good academic standing, a student must make timely progress toward degree completion and satisfactorily meet the following standards of scholarship established by University and Campus Academic Senate regulations or Graduate Council rulings:

-- 1) Maintain a cumulative GPA of at least 3.0 - 2) Maintain a student transcript free of excessive units of unfinished coursework, defined as 12 or more units of Incomplete, No Grade, and/or No Record. - 3) Advance to doctoral candidacy within four years of admission. - 4) Complete the master's degree within the four-year time limit. - 5) Complete the doctoral degree within the six-year time limit. - 6) Meet all departmental degree requirements in accordance with departmental time limits, including satisfactory performance in core courses and on required examinations; pass departmental examinations within the number of attempts permitted by the student's department and Graduate Council. - 7) Form a master's or doctoral committee; present a thesis plan or dissertation research proposal acceptable to the committee; complete a thesis or dissertation acceptable to all committee members; and successfully pass a final defense of the thesis or dissertation when required.
+- a.
+Maintain a cumulative GPA of at least 3.0 - b.
+Maintain a student transcript free of excessive units of unfinished coursework, defined as 12 or more units of Incomplete, No Grade, and/or No Record. - c.
+Advance to doctoral candidacy within four years of admission. - d.
+Complete the master's degree within the four-year time limit. - e.
+Complete the doctoral degree within the six-year time limit. - f.
+Meet all departmental degree requirements in accordance with departmental time limits, including satisfactory performance in core courses and on required examinations; pass departmental examinations within the number of attempts permitted by the student's department and Graduate Council. - g.
+Form a master's or doctoral committee; present a thesis plan or dissertation research proposal acceptable to the committee; complete a thesis or dissertation acceptable to all committee members; and successfully pass a final defense of the thesis or dissertation when required.

-All disciplinary actions are taken after consultation with the department Chair and Graduate Advisor except where otherwise noted.
+All disciplinary actions are taken after consultation with the Department Chair, Director of Graduate Study, and Graduate Advisor except where otherwise noted.